cea-hpc/modules/doc/source/design/extra-match-search.rst

 An error is raised when an empty extra specifier name or value is specified.

-FUTURE: expressing an *OR* operation
+Expressing an *OR* operation

 * for instance by mentioning multiple values separated by ``,`` character
 * ``module avail mod/1.0 foo=val1,val2 bar=val2``
 * means *foo* equals *val1* or *val2* and *bar* equals *val2*
 * such syntax is equivalent to version list specification
 * does not seem useful to allow ranges like for version
-* FIXME: allow such syntax on any context or only for *return all matching modules* context?
+* Such syntax is only allowed for *return all matching  modules* context

 FUTURE: expressing a *NOT* operation